Avoid Crippling Water Damage: Plumbing and HVAC Home Safety Tips

-Below are some common reasons why your air-conditioner might cause water damage in your home.
+Below are common reasons why your air-conditioner might cause water damage in your home.
 As with any plumbing issues, it’s best to call a professional HVAC company (also like us!) if you notice any problems:

 - Faulty installation: unfortunately, this happens too often in the industry and can come at a huge cost to you as a homeowner.
 When done incorrectly, a faulty install can create a whole host of issues including water leaks.
 If you notice water dripping or pooling anywhere around the unit, call a professional right away.

 - Clogged condensate drains: You can usually tell whether you have a clogged drain by looking at your drain pan – if it’s full of water, your AC drain lines need to be cleaned immediately.
 If the clog gets bad enough, water will overflow and enable the nasty side effects of water damage.